yichen1224/tdf-fa24-yichen1224/README.md

 <img width="800" alt="photon2" src="assets/photon2.png">

+Photon2 Board

      - 3.3v power
      - GND
      - Pin
           - Digital:0,1
           - Analog:Continuous Datasets

 Components

      - Input/output
      - +/- pin, some will have other pins
      - Connect with + - on breadboard and D/A pins, serial log, etc. on photon2

 About code and physical I/O device